 We have won millions of dollars in successful verdicts and settlements for our clients.
 We are a top-notch Rhode Island Law Firm that knows how to defend complicated cases such as Pedestrian Accidents.

-Call the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. today to schedule your free consultation with a Rhode Island Car Accident Attorney.
+Call the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. today to schedule your free consultation with a Providence Pedestrian Accident Attorney.
 Pick up the phone and call us now at 401.751.8855.